mdb/mdb.github.io/content/blog/2020-11-29-testing-ansible-roles-with-docker.md

 ## Bonus: Concourse CI

 See [ci/task.yml](https://github.com/mdb/ansible-hello-world/blob/main/ci/tasks/test.yml) for an example [Concourse task configuration](https://concourse-ci.org/tasks.html) that invokes the playbook and Molecule tests against a test container within a Concourse task.
-The task uses the same `amidos/dcind` and `ci/tasks/test.sh` script used in development.
+The task uses the same `clapclapexcitement/dind-ansible-molecule` image used in development.

 Its use within a Concourse pipeline `pipeline.yml` configuration file might look something like this, for example: